 The refractive error of the eye can be expressed in numeric terms.
 The power of the lenses necessary to correct your vision is measured in units called diopters (see below).
 The first number designates the amount of myopia (minus numbers) or hyperopia (plus numbers).
 The second number (if present), indicates the amount of astigmatism.
 The third number shows the axis of the astigmatism.
 Depending on the sign of the second number, the axis indicates the orientation of the steepest or flattest meridian of the cornea.
 The fourth number is the "add," or the amount of magnification needed to give clear vision at near.
 If this number is present, bifocals have been prescribed to correct presbyopia.

 A diopter is a unit of measurement of the refractive error.
 It may be a negative number (myopia, nearsightedness), or a positive number (hyperopia, farsightedness).
 A -1.00 diopter myope is able to see objects at 1 meter clearly.
 A -2.00 diopter myope is able to see objects at a ½ meter clearly.
-The greater the myopia, the strength of the lens in diopters needed to correct the refractive error, and the closer an object must be to be viewed clearly.
+The greater the myopia, the greater the strength of the lens in diopters needed to correct the refractive error, and the closer an object must be to be viewed clearly.